fabric/fabric/sites/docs/tutorial.rst

 partial printing (print stdout/err only?) and full fab 1 style (print what you're doing, stdout/stderr, and when you're done - tho maybe never print when done because that's kinda silly?)

+Also
+====

+* how does parallel work by default? clearly the superuser answer is "do it yourself using Connection objects" but what about the average user? is it a kwarg to e.g. Pool.execute()? separate method(s)? function taking a pool arg?
+* the 'two types of serial' should probs be handled with: if you want one command on all hosts, then another  command on all hosts, just use subsequent calls to Pool.run(); if you want a set of commands on one host, then on another host, use Pool.execute()?
+* how to handle the possibility of 'inner' execute's should that be a thing? e.g. someone defines a task, it gets explicitly or implicitly execute()'d against a pool, but inside it, it calls execute() on another pool?
+Tho this is a problem we face now too and it'd be more explicit in a pool-method scenario than it is in fab 1.x, at least.